FelipeBonadykov/Simulation-of-the-Universe-3D/README.md

 Idially, there should work all the laws of physics, biology and chemics, describe the behavior of a human being but I did it in a VERY simplified way.

+ © Philipp Bonadykov 2019
+For this project I used 3d model downloaded for free (from the resources like sweethome and other websites recomended there).
+If you want to use part of my code for some purposes feel free to do it but let me know, please.